WRR (FM): Dallas City Council

+Unusual callsign

-While most radio stations in Texas have four-letter call signs beginning with a K, this station has three call letters beginning with a W. Many stations going on the air in the early 1920s received three-letter call signs.
+While most radio stations in Texas have four-letter call signs beginning with a K, this station has three-letter callsign beginning with a W. Many stations going on the air in the early 1920s received three-letter call signs.
 The AM station with which WRR-FM had once been partnered dates back to 1921.
-WRR on the AM side was the first licensed radio station west of the Mississippi and second in the country.
+WRR (AM) was the first licensed radio station west of the Mississippi and among the earliest in the country.